Need to talk? Call 1800 882 436.

 How can I prevent eczema flare-ups?

 You can prevent eczema flare-ups by avoiding triggers, such as those listed above, or those you notice for yourself.
-You can also follow the recommendations listed above in the treatment section to keep your skin barrier in a good condition.
+You can also follow the recommendations listed above to keep your skin healthy.

 Resources and support

-Mothersafe has a factsheet about eczema in pregnancy and while breastfeeding.
-Call them on 1800 647 848 Monday to Friday, between 9am and 5pm (excluding public holidays) for advice on medicines in pregnancy and breastfeeding.
+Mothersafe has a fact sheet about eczema in pregnancy and while breastfeeding.
+Call them on 1800 647 848 for advice on medicines in pregnancy and breastfeeding.

 Speak to a maternal child health nurse